paulocoutinhox/gohc/README.md

 # GoHC

-GoHC was made to be a simple continuous integration system made with Go (Golang).
+GoHC was made to be a simple and light healthcheck system made with Go (Golang).

-It use a simple plugin mechanism that let you use some different plugins to execute tasks.
-Today we have two main plugins:
-- CLI = Execute anything from command line
-- JS = Execute a javascript file

 Some project advantages:
-- With javascript you can create scripts that have own logic inside and use bultin function like: http request, regexp, command line execution, json parser and more - dont need use bash script for it
+- Lightweight (< 5 MB RAM memory)
-- Everything is a simples JSON file - yes, you dont need one database!
+- Healthcheck list is a simples JSON file - yes, you dont need one database!
-- From project to results - you can versioning everything if you want
-- You dont need reload the server for nothing - unless a crash or bug :)
-- It use a workspace directory, so you can have a lot of workspaces or one for all projects
-- The web interface if nice - made with bootstrap - all results need send HTML
+- The web interface is nice - made with bootstrap and AJAX
-- Each job execution has progress, html ouput compatible with bootstrap, status, etc
-- Everything work with API and you can consume using external tools
-- It is open-source - you can collaborate
+- It is open-source, you can collaborate reporting bugs and upgrading it
 - You can DONATE!

 # Configuration